Why Do Brides Wear Garters? Exploring the History

 Symbolism of the Bridal Garter

-3. Good Luck Charm: Sharing the garter with guests became a way to spread good luck.
-This tradition endures in the modern garter toss, where the garter is thrown to a group of single male guests as a playful gesture.
+Sharing the bride's garter with guests became a way to spread good luck.
+In the wedding garter toss, the bride's garter is thrown to a group of single men as a playful gesture.
+This aspect of the wedding garter tradition endures today, with many couples choosing to personalize or even skip the ritual to suit their preferences.

 The Modern Role of the Garter in Weddings